-The home was moved to Oak Street from the Capitol Mine in the late 1920s.
+The home was moved to Oak Street from the mine in the late 1920s.
 Local historian Charles “Chuck” Waneka (1921-2019) witnessed the move as a child and said that Joseph Kneebone Sr. (1895-1947) moved the home with wagon wheels and two hitches of horses, one provide by Chuck’s father, William P. Waneka Jr. (1887-1928).
 Although Chuck recalled that the house went from the mine to the Kneebone Farm on 111th and then back to 311 E. Oak, Clarence said that it’s always been at 311.

 The structure was used at the mine as a weigh house and administrative office.
 The unaltered window openings on the south side are not the same size — the window on the southeast corner was larger so that mine clerks inside the weigh house could observe coal-filled wagons and trucks entering the scale.
 The interior walls are constructed using tongue and groove bead board, which was a cheaper building method (versus plaster and lath) and more indicative of commercial use rather than residential use.
 The Capitol Mine opened in 1908, which is the approximate date of construction for the house.
 The mine closed in 1926.

 A few years after it arrived at Oak Street, seven-year-old Clarence Kneebone and his siblings were tasked with excavating the basement under the house.
 Clarence’s father, Joseph, used a pick to hand dig the basement, and horse-powered slip scraper pulled by “Fannie” (a mare) was used to haul dirt — one Kneebone kid controlled the horse, and one steered the slip.
 Joseph then fashioned the current foundation from cinder block.